KonVas/konvas.github.io/ice.md

+---
+Title: ICE
+layout: default
+---

 # Istanbul Coding Ensemble

-## Bio of the project
-ICE is the home laptop ensemble of ITU/MIAM using live coding and just in time programming techniques.
-ICE performances focus on using improvisation as impetus to build real time dialogues among its performers using real time networked music systems.
+ICE laptop ensemble was founded on 2018 formed by Konstantinos Vasilakos and postgraduate students of ITU/MIAM, using live coding and networked music systems.
+ICE performances focus on using improvisation as impetus to build real time dialogues among its performers as a means to create impromptu sonic outcomes using dynamic coding techniques.

-### Groups Milestones
+## Milestones
-- In 2018 the formation of the group heralded the inauguration of the Holly Church of Kairotic Coding in the Algotteranean region.
+- [x] In 2018 the formation of the group heralded the inauguration of the Holly Church of Kairotic Coding in the Algotteranean region.